nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 Numbers
 ~~~~~~~

-Numbers 0–9 should be spelled out, unless they are measurements or coordinates.
+* Numbers 0–9 should be spelled out, unless they are measurements or coordinates.

-Numbers should be spelled out if they begin a sentence.
+* Numbers should be spelled out if they begin a sentence.
 In most cases, however,
   the numeral/ordinal format is preferred.

-For additional mathematical notation, use the :ref:`math role or directive <math_style>`.

-We use the period for the decimal point (`57.45`).
+* We use the period for the decimal point (`57.45`).

-The thousand separator is the comma except when showing a code example.
+* The thousand separator is the comma except when showing a code example.

    Example:

    We have over 5,000 connections.
    The number of connections is ``x = 5001``.

-Make sure you use the correct unit (e.g., millivolts for voltage) and the
+* Make sure you use the correct unit (e.g., millivolts for voltage) and the
   unit's symbol (mV).

+* For additional mathematical notation, use the :ref:`math role or directive <math_style>`.

 Lists
 ~~~~~

-Use the serial comma in lists.
+* Use the serial comma in lists.

-Use numbered lists for step-by-step instructions only.
+* Use numbered lists for step-by-step instructions only.
 Ensure that each step contains only one or two actions.

-Use bullet lists if the number of items is extensive or each item is a long phrase or sentence.
+* Use bullet lists if the number of items is extensive or each item is a long phrase or sentence.

-If the text of a list forms a complete sentence, use proper punctuation and end with period.
+* If the text of a list forms a complete sentence, use proper punctuation and end with period.

-If the text of a list forms an incomplete sentence, do not end with period.
+* If the text of a list forms an incomplete sentence, do not end with period.

-If the entire bullet/numbered list belongs to a sentence, end each item with a comma and the second-last item with ", and".
+* If the entire bullet/numbered list belongs to a sentence, end each item with a comma and the second-last item with ", and".

-If the last item is the end of the sentence, end it with a period.
+* If the last item is the end of the sentence, end it with a period.
 Otherwise, use the punctuation required to correctly connect to the remainder of the sentence.

 Abbreviations and acronyms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Spell out acronyms on first appearance on each page or article it appears, for example: Random number generator (RNG).
+* Spell out acronyms on first appearance on each page or article it appears, for example: Random number generator (RNG).

-If the abbreviation/acronym is well known (e.g., HTML), you do not need to spell
+* If the abbreviation/acronym is well known (e.g., HTML), you do not need to spell
   it out.

-Use "e.g.," and "i.e.," only in parentheses and figure and table captions; otherwise, use "for example," and "that is,".
+* Use "e.g.," and "i.e.," only in parentheses and figure and table captions; otherwise, use "for example," and "that is,".
   Note the use of comma following the terms.

 Contractions
 ~~~~~~~~~~~~

-Avoid contractions.
+* Avoid contractions.
 For example, use "do not" instead of "don't".

 Commas
 ~~~~~~

-Use the serial comma (apples, bananas, and grapes) for lists.
+* Use the serial comma (apples, bananas, and grapes) for lists.

-Use the comma as separator for thousands (37,000).
+* Use the comma as separator for thousands (37,000).

-To join two sentences into one, you must use a conjunction (and, or, but)
+* To join two sentences into one, you must use a conjunction (and, or, but)
   along with the comma, or use the semicolon.

 Ampersand
 ~~~~~~~~~

-Avoid the ampersand "`&`" and use "`and`" instead, unless the ampersand is part of a proper name (e.g., Ben \& Jerry's).
+* Avoid the ampersand "`&`" and use "`and`" instead, unless the ampersand is part of a proper name (e.g., Ben \& Jerry's).

-The ampersand is a special character and can be used, for example, to :ref:`align multi-line equations <math_style>`.
+* The ampersand is a special character and can be used, for example, to :ref:`align multi-line equations <math_style>`.

 Capitalization
 ~~~~~~~~~~~~~~

-Capitalize the first word of a heading, but use lower case for the rest.
+* Capitalize the first word of a heading, but use lower case for the rest.

-Capitalize first word in bullet/numbered list.
+* Capitalize first word in bullet/numbered list.

-Capitalize proper nouns and follow company policy in naming conventions.
+* Capitalize proper nouns and follow company policy in naming conventions.
   (e.g., macOS, LaTeX, Python, NumPy, NEST).

-Capitalize the first word after a colon.
+* Capitalize the first word after a colon.

 .. _sec-reST_style: